bao-project/bao-docs/source/development/misra.rst

 Undecidable Guidelines and False Negative Diagnostics
 -----------------------------------------------------

-Developers, reviewers and maintainers must be aware that violations might not be flagged by the checker tools.
-This might happen because the guideline is undecidable or because the tool is failing to detect the violation in a specific scenario.
-When a violation is detected by manual inspection it should follow the normal :ref:`deviation procedure<deviation_procedure>`.
+Developers, reviewers, and maintainers must be aware that the checker tools might not flag violations.
+This might happen because the guideline is undecidable or because the tool fails to detect the violation in a specific scenario.
+When a violation is detected by manual inspection, it should follow the normal :ref:`deviation procedure<deviation_procedure>`.
 If the guideline is decidable, the issue should be communicated to the :ref:`MISRA managers<_misra_manager>` who shall forward it to the tool's providers.